Strongly correlated physics in organic open-shell quantum systems: Methods

 \subsection{Correlated quantum transport}

 To describe the electronic transport properties, we use the non-equilibrium Green's function (NEGF) approach \cite{datta2005quantum,ryndyk2016theory}.
-In NEGF, we identify a device region surrounding the nanojunction's constriction and downfold the leads' electrons by virtue of an efficient recursive algorithm~\cite{gandus2020efficient}.
+In NEGF, we identify a device region that extends beyond the molecular bridge, and downfold the leads' electrons by virtue of an efficient recursive algorithm~\cite{gandusSSE199}.
 The corresponding Green's function reads

 where $\mathbf{\Sigma}_{L(R)}$ is the self-energy describing the electrons in the left (right) electrodes, and